yiminghe/falcor-todo-demo/README.md

-# falcor-todo
+# falcor-todo-demo

-todo demo using falcor
+todo demo using falcor and react

 ## run